sa-loup/documentation/content/applications/essentials/export_import_data.rst

    Search the drop-down menu for the corresponding field.

    .. image:: export_import_data/field_list.png
-      :align: center
       :alt: Drop-down menu expanded in the initial import screen on Odoo.

    Then, use this field's label in the import file to ensure future imports are successful.

 .. tip::
-   Another useful way to find out the proper column names to import is to export a sample file using the fields that should be imported.
+   Another useful way to find out the proper column names to import is to export a sample file using the fields to be imported.
 This way, if there is not a sample import template, the names are accurate.

 Import from another application
 -------------------------------

-The :guilabel:`External ID` (ID) is a unique identifier for the line item.
-Feel free to use one from previous software to facilitate the transition to Odoo.
+The :guilabel:`External ID` (ID) is a unique identifier for a line item.
+It is possible to use an :guilabel:`External ID` (ID) from previous software to facilitate the transition to Odoo.

 Setting an ID is not mandatory when importing, but it helps in many cases: